adarshgajbhare/Netflix/README.md

 - Update Profile
 - BugFix: Sign up user displayName and profile picture update
 - BugFix: if the user is not logged in Redirect /browse to Login Page and vice-versa
-- Unsubscibed to the onAuthStateChanged callback
+- Unsubscribed to the onAuthStateChanged callback
 - Add hardcoded values to the constants file
-- Regiter TMDB API & create an app & get access token
+- Register TMDB API & create an app & get access token
 - Get Data from TMDB now playing movies list API
 - Custom Hook for Now Playing Movies
 - Create movieSlice
 - Update Store with movies Data
-- Planning for MainContauiner & secondary container
+- Planning for Main Containers & secondary container
 - Fetch Data for Trailer Video
 - Update Store with Trailer Video Data
-- Embedded the Yotube video and make it auto play and mute
+- Embedded the Youtube video and make it auto play and mute
 - Tailwind Classes to make Main Container look awesome
 - Build Secondary Component
 - Build Movie List